 It is not enough for you to locate your own residence hall, your classroom buildings, and the library.
 Study your campus map to get an over-all picture of the extent of the facilities and resources provided.
 The Auditorium, Fairchild Theatre, and the Music Building provide the settings for concerts, lectures, drama, foreign films, and travel films.
-Kresge Art Center and the Museum (and soon the Planetarium) attract many visitors to their exhibits.
-M.S.U. provides for spectator sports in the stadium, Jenison Field House, and Demonstration Hall, but perhaps more important is the availability of facilities for maintaining your physical fitness, regardless of whether you are enrolled in a class in physical education.
+Kresge Art Center, the Museum, and the Planetarium attract many visitors to their exhibits.
+M.S.U. provides for spectator sports in the stadium, Jension Field House, and Demonstration Hall, but perhaps more important is the availability of facilities for maintaining your physical fitness, regardless of whether you are enrolled in a class in physical education.
 There are the men's and women's intramural buildings with their swimming pools, gymnasiums, and handball courts, the tennis courts and athletic fields, and the golf course.

 The Union Building is the center for many campus activities - dances, club meetings, bowling and services.
-The Union Cafeteria and the Union Grill, the book store, a browsing room, a music room, the United Nations Lounge in which foreign and United States students gather, private dining rooms, the campus lost and found service - all of these and more are located in the Union.
+The Union Cafeteria and the Union Grill, a browsing room, a music room, the United Nations Lounge in which foreign and United States students gather, private dining rooms, the campus lost and found service - all of these and more are located in the Union.